hoangttrang/hoang-nlp-final/README.md

 You can install these packages by running the following command:
 `pip install -r requirements.txt`

+You also need to download the data from [https://www.kaggle.com/datasets/prathamsaraf1389/top-100-reddit-posts-daily-update?resource=download].
+After you finish downloading, make sure the unzipped files would be in your working directory

 # Structure of the Notebook
 The notebook is structured as follows: